ACSG-64/ACSG-64/README.md

 ## My specializations
 I can currently serve you in the following:
-* Native Andoid application development.
+* Native Andoid applications development.
-* Web site development (static / dynamic).
+* Web sites development (static / dynamic).
-* Web application development _(monolith or microservices arquitecture depending on the complexity and resources)_.
+* Web applications development _(monolith or microservices arquitecture depending on the complexity and resources)_.
-* Custom online stores with the possibility of enhancing them with AI.
+* Custom online stores development with the possibility of enhancing them with AI.
-* Data science projects (not with big data yet).
+* Data science projects (without dealing with big data).

 ## Technologies
 | **Programming languages** | Mobile | **Front-end web** | **Back-end** | **Databases** | **CI/CD** |